Tassnem022/Disk_Scheduling/README.md

 # Disk_Scheduling
-GUI Application that has 5 algorithm for Disk Scheduling 1- FCFS
+GUI Application has the 5 algorithms for Disk Scheduling 1- FCFS
 2- SSTF
 3- CSAN